-- Meals are required based on a labor policy or written agreement that meets the requirements of Chapter 2:V.A.1; - Conditions constitute a level of severity that requires employees to work abnormal, extended work hours without a reasonable amount of time to provide for their own meals; or - Food or water is not reasonably available for employees to purchase.
+- Meals are required based on a labor policy or written agreement that meets the requirements of Chapter 2:V.A.1; - Conditions constitute a level of severity that requires employees to work abnormal, extended work hours without a reasonable amount of time to provide for their own meals; - Food or water is not reasonably available for employees to purchase.

 FEMA only reimburses the cost of meals that are brought to the work location and purchased in a cost-effective and reasonable manner, such as bulk meals.
 FEMA does not reimburse costs related to group outings at restaurants or individual meals.
-185 medical services provided.
-Costs are eligible for up to 30 days from the declaration date unless extended by FEMA.
+184